 For links to Box mobile device support articles, please see:

 For Microsoft Office files like Word documents, Excel spreadsheets, and PowerPoint presentations, Box has also released an official Office add-on that lets you take syncing to a whole new level.
 With this add-on, you can connect directly to your Box account from Office, which means that you can open, edit, and save your Box files without ever leaving your Office application.

 Download the add-on here: Box for Microsoft 365

 For instructions on using the add-on to open and save files, please see: Using Box for Office

 Like Box for Office, Box Tools allows you to modify and save Box files with Microsoft Office.
 However, instead of opening files from Office on your desktop, this browser add-on provides an option to edit files with an Office program from the Box web client.
 Additionally, it has an added feature that allows you to create brand new Box files with Word.

 For additional information about how to install Box Tools in order to use Box Edit, please see: Opening and Editing Files with Box Tools

-In addition to Box Drive and the Web App, Box also offers Box Sync.
-Box Sync gives you the ability to access, manage, and edit files directly from your desktop, without the use of a web browser.
+Much like Box Drive, Box Sync gives you the ability to access, manage, and edit files directly from your desktop, without the use of a web browser.
 For more information about how to download and install Box Sync, see: Installing Box Sync